Kanarath/Sock_Spy/README.md

 - 📁 Organized project structure.
 - 🧪 Ideal for cybersecurity training labs, red teaming, or journalists working on secure investigations.

 ---

+### 🧭 Ethical Use Commitment

+Sock Spy is a tool crafted for ethical OSINT research and educational purposes.
+While it is open-source and freely available under the MIT License, we strongly encourage users to:

+- Use it responsibly and lawfully.
+- Respect the privacy and rights of others.
+- Avoid any activities that could cause harm or distress.

+For detailed guidelines, please refer to our [Ethical Use Policy](use_policy.txt) or [md format](use_policy.md).

+By promoting ethical usage, we aim to foster a community that values integrity and respect in digital research.

+---